cmebarrow/nukleus-tcp.spec/README.md

 ## Control protocol

 In ROUTE INPUT control commands, the source is interpreted as an interface name and sourceRef as a port number.
 The route command extension, TcpRouteEx, is used to discriminate which device addresses to listen on.
-The ip address is activing as a filter (constraint).
+The ip address is acting as a filter (constraint). **TODO: allow it to act with a mask**.

 ## Specification scripts